GiulioRossetti/GiulioRossetti/README.md

 - Professor of "Social Network Analysis" at the [University of Pisa](https://www.unipi.it/)

 **Recent Publications:**
+- Pansanella, V., Rossetti, G., & Milli, L. (2021).
+From Mean-Field to Complex Topologies: Network Effects on the Algorithmic Bias Model.
+In International Conference on Complex Networks and Their Applications (pp. 329-340).
+Springer, Cham.
 - Citraro, S. and Rossetti, G. “XMark: A Benchmark For Node-Attributed Community Discovery Algorithms”, Social Network Analysis and Mining journal (2021)
 - Miliou, I., Xiong, X., Rinzivillo, S., Zhang, Q., Rossetti, G., Giannotti, F., Pedreschi, D. and Vespignani, A. *"Predicting seasonal influenza using supermarket retail records."* PLOS Computational Biology (2021), 17(7), e1009087.
 - Rossetti, G., et al. *"UTLDR: an agent-based framework for modeling infectious diseases and public interventions."* Journal of Intelligent Information Systems (2021): 1-22.